jlaso/php7-strict-types-testing/README.md

 ```

-if not you have to repeat steps changing first to the branch you want.
+if not apears the expected version, you have to repeat the steps changing firstly to the [branch](https://github.com/php/php-src/branches) you want.

 See the rest of the samples to check how to use the new strict types hint